yshchohaleu/minglesports-tasks/README.md

-The initial requirements of th assignment were changed a little bit :).
-To be more precise:

-1. Tasks are stored in Todo lists per user
+The initial requirements of the assignment were changed a little bit :).
+To be more precise: "Tasks are stored in Todo lists per user"
-2. Add simple approach to publish events

 ## Solution structure